 Pre-made strips are a whole other beast, and work best on sparse areas of hair, which on most people means the toes and the belly.
 Generally, when they're used for the legs, bikini line, or back, the results tend to be less than optimal.
 Regardless, be sure to heat them a bit before you pull them apart, rubbing them between your hands so they're at least room temperature.
 Cold wax doesn't stick well to hair.

 With any wax that uses a strip, pre-made or not, firmly smooth hand or fingers over the strip in the direction of hair growth a couple times after applying.
 This allows heated wax to slightly cool, and heated or non-heated wax (like pre-made strips) to attach to hair.

 Another type of wax that exists, but we don't recommend, is cold wax.
 It has its fans, but soft wax that's heated up in a wax pot (not a microwave—seriously) spreads much easier and attaches to hair better, generally giving you a better result.

-While it does take some time to get the technique down, you could also be using be a poor quality wax that just isn't doing the job correctly.
-Get a wax pot, and make sure you're and buying the best possible quality products like those by Satin Smooth or GiGi.
+While it does take some time to get the technique down, you could also be using a poor quality wax that just isn't doing the job correctly.
+Get a wax pot, and make sure you're buying the best possible quality products like those by Satin Smooth or GiGi.